rd-1-2022/ai-openai-helloworld/README.md

 This project contains a web service that will accept HTTP GET requests at `http://localhost:8080/ai/simple`.

-There is optional `text` parameter whose default value is "Tell me a joke".
+There is optional `message` parameter whose default value is "Tell me a joke".

 The response to the request is from the OpenAI ChatGPT Service.